grighetto/java-driver/features/logging/README.md

 **WARNING: Dynamic thresholds are still a beta feature as of version 2.0.10 and are provided for evaluation purposes only;
 it is strongly recommended to use only constant thresholds in production environments.**

-If however you want to experiment with dynamic thresholds, refer to the `QueryLogger` javadocs.
+If however you want to experiment with dynamic thresholds, refer to the `QueryLogger` javadocs for an example of usage.

 ### Performance Tips